31 (film): Critical reception

 The film holds an approval rating of 47% on Rotten Tomatoes based on 47 reviews and has an average rating of 5.43/10.
 The site's consensus reads, "31 delivers all the high-energy gore Rob Zombie fans have come to expect, but a lack of fresh ideas and likable characters mean only the already converted need apply".
-On Metacritic, which assigns a normalized rating, the film has a score of 35 out of 100 based on 13 reviews, indicating "generally unfavorable reviews."
+On Metacritic, which assigns a normalized rating, the film has a score of 35 out of 100 based on 13 reviews, indicating "generally unfavorable" reviews.

 Much of the negative reaction to the film centered around claims that the film was forced and unoriginal, with Variety writing that the "energetic exercise in forced badassery will be too silly and self-conscious to feel genuinely edgy, despite all the blood spilt and familiar taboos violated."

 The film received praise from Bloody Disgusting, which claimed "31 is Rob Zombie's The Running Man and it works".
 Trent Wilkie of Fangoria gave the film a mixed review saying "It is violent and campy, with the requisite sex, blood, profanity and gore.
 But ultimately, it feels rushed and leaves one with the sense of an unfinished idea."
 However, Jerry Smith, also writing for Fangoria, put it on his year's "Top Ten" list saying, "31 is a mean-as-hell, take-no-prisoners exploitation film filled to the absolute brim with mean-as-all-hell clowns, carnies and, by far, one of the best horror performances of the year."

 Shock Till You Drop gave the film approval with a caveat saying "Rob Zombie's 31 succeeds as a throwback to the days of quickie exploitation movies.
 That's exactly what it is trying to be, and, what it is.
 So, if you want caviar, keep looking.
 But if you are in the mood for a candy-colored bacon cheeseburger of a flick with extra grease and BBQ sauce, 31 is for you".
 In a similar vein, Film School Rejects commented that "31 is Zombie's mildly entertaining take on a stale and simple setup.
 You already know if it's for you".

 Awards and nominations

 Home media

 31 was exclusively released on Shudder two weeks before being released on DVD.
 The film was released on DVD and Blu-ray on December 20, 2016.
-The home release contained a behind-the-scenes documentary (two-hour version on DVD/Blu, four-hour version on VOD) directed by Josh Hasty.
+The home release contained a behind-the-scenes documentary (a two-hour version on DVD/Blu-ray, four-hour version on VOD) directed by Josh Hasty.